davin12345678910/CSE403_RCRSPTeam/reports/Week7_status_report.md

 ### Foad Shariat
 what I did:
+I worked on the Login and registration page.
+I connected the login page to use the login endpoint and the registration page to use the getClass endpoint.
+We showed the user info in the registration page by using the getPerson endpoint.
+I also populated both tables in modal and the table in the registration page

 what I learned:
+I learned how to get connected and use each endpoint's data in the front end.
+I also learned how to use the modal in bootstrap and how to populate the table in the modal and the registration page.

 What I had trouble on:
+First I had trouble to understand how fetching the data works in the front end.
+I also had trouble to understand how to use the modal in bootstrap and how to populate the table in the modal and the registration page.

 What I am stuck on:
+I'm stuck on how to add security to the frontend and how to prevent CORS errors from happening.
+Frontend should handle edge cases to prevent attacks.

 ### Sol Zamora